cedadev/nappy/README.md

 *NASA Ames Package in Python.*

-## Description:
+## Description

-A NASA Ames I/O package - A python input/output package for NASA Ames file formats
+A NASA Ames I/O package - A python input/output package for NASA Ames file formats.

+## Version History

+This repository was previously hosted on CEDA's Subversion repository.
+The first tagged release here is:

+ - version 1.1.3

-## Reference doc:
+## Reference doc

 Software written with reference to: